SIC Classification & Reference Center

 Common SIC users

-Why SIC is still referenced
+Why SIC is still maintained

 Reference: What Government Agencies Still Use SIC Codes?